garrandall/popular-music-data/tracks/if-i-fall-you-re-going-down-with-me-dixie-chicks.md

 If I fall you're going down with me
 You're going down with me baby if I fall
-You can't take back every little chill you give me You're going down with me baby heart and all ooh yeah
+You can't take back every little chill you give me You're going down with me baby heart and all ohyeah

-Ooh baby I couldn't get any higher
+Ohbaby I couldn't get any higher
 This time I'm willing to dance on the wire
 If I fall, If I fall